 Miller’s legal strategy reportedly relies on NDAs and settlements.

-A new report from Vanity Fair claimed that Miller and their team have been using a “whack-a-mole style legal strategy,” citing three unnamed sources.
+A September report from Vanity Fair claimed that Miller and their team have been using a “whack-a-mole style legal strategy,” citing three unnamed sources.
 According to the sources, Miller has been paying off alleged victims and requesting nondisclosure agreements.
 The magazine pointed to the couple in Hawaii who claimed Miller broke into their home and took their passport and wallet and who have since dropped charges against the actor.
 A source close to the couple reportedly warned Vanity Fair to leave the issue alone.
 “Don’t poke a hornet’s nest because one stung a few people,” they said.

 Miller’s representative declined to comment, but did respond to a few other allegations made against the actor.
 The rep dismissed the 12-year-old nonbinary child’s restraining order against Miller, saying, “Ezra’s lack of interest clearly upset a disappointed fan when they would not engage with the fan or her daughter.”
 As for the burglary in Vermont, Miller’s rep told Vanity Fair that they had been cooking for their mother and needed wine, so decided to raid the home of a friend without realizing they didn’t want to be friends anymore.